 8But you have turned away from that course: You have made the many stumble through your rulings;d you have corrupted the covenant of the Levites—said the LORD of Hosts.
 9And I, in turn, have made you despicable and vile in the eyes of all the people, because you disregard My ways and show partiality in your rulings.

 10Have we not all one Father?
 Did not one God create us?
 Why do we break faith with one another, profaning the covenant of our ancestors?
 11Judah has broken faith; abhorrent things have been done in Israel and in Jerusalem.
 For Judah has profaned what is holy to the LORD—what He desires—and espoused daughters of alien gods.
 12May the LORD leave to him who does this a-no descendants-a dwelling in the tents of Jacob and presenting offerings to the LORD of Hosts.
 13And this you do e-as well:-e You cover the altar of the LORD with tears, weeping, and moaning, so that He refuses to regard the oblation any more and to accept f-what you offer.-f 14But you ask, “Because of what?”
 Because the LORD is a witness between you and the wife of your youth with whom you have broken faith, though she is your partner and covenanted spouse.
 15Did not the One make [all,] a-so that all remaining life-breath is His?
 And what does that One seek but godly folk?
-So be careful of your life-breath,a and let no one break faith with the wife of his youth.
+So be careful of your life-breath,-a and let no one break faith with the wife of his youth.
 16For I detest divorce—said the LORD, the God of Israel—a-and covering oneself with lawlessness as with a garment-a—said the LORD of Hosts.
 So be careful of your life-breath and do not act treacherously.

 17You have wearied the LORD with your talk.
 But you ask, “By what have we wearied [Him]?”
 By saying, “All who do evil are good in the sight of the LORD, and in them He delights,” or else, “Where is the God of justice?”